risc0/risc0/groth16_proof/README.md

 # Groth16 Prover

-> Currently, due to the Circom native C++ witness generator that depends on x86
-> assembly for field operations, only x86 architecture is supported.

 This directory contains utilities for performing a "stark2snark" workflow.
 This is useful for transforming a RISC Zero STARK proof into a Groth16 SNARK proof which is suitable for publishing on-chain.